 - Disclose to all supervised personnel that the billing company will take disciplinary action up to and including termination for violation of these policies or requirements.

-In addition to making performance of these duties an element in evaluations, the compliance officer or company management should include a policy that managers and supervisors will be sanctioned for failure to instruct adequately their subordinates or for failure to detect noncompliance with applicable policies and legal requirements, where reasonable diligence on the part of the manager or supervisor should have led to the discovery of any problems or violations.
+In addition to making a performance of these duties, an element in evaluations, the compliance officer or company management should include a policy that managers and supervisors will be sanctioned for failure to instruct adequately their subordinates or for failure to detect noncompliance with applicable policies and legal requirements, where reasonable diligence on the part of the manager or supervisor should have led to the discovery of any problems or violations.